dret/webconcepts/_posts/2019-06-03-web-concepts-representation.md

 The `concept` is identified by its identifier in Web Concepts, which is a design that is already used in the [design for the JSON representation of all Web Concepts data](http://webconcepts.info/JSON).
 The `value` is the value of the specific concept, and once again this reuses the [design for the JSON representation of all Web Concepts data](http://webconcepts.info/JSON).

+The example shown above (a very minimal HTTP/1.1 example) represents an API that serves JSON for GET requests, and uses the smallest possible set of HTTP header fields.
+It is not a good design because it does not list any status codes for signaling problems, but it's short by design to highlight the design idea.